 - Collecting information to integrate into established educational outreach, such as Prevention 52, Structural Fire Flashback, Fire Prevention Week, and Fire Safety Alerts, and to augment future educational offerings and training programs.

-Information pertaining to a historic structural fire incident can be submitted through the Historic Structural Fire Incident Database Information Form.
+Information pertaining to a historic structural fire incident can be submitted via e-mail.

-If you have photographs, investigative reports, newspaper clippings, or other supporting documentation that will give a more comprehensive view of the fire incident, send a scanned version of the materials to e-mail us.
+If you have photographs, investigative reports, newspaper clippings, or other supporting documentation that will give a more comprehensive view of the fire incident, send a scanned version of the materials to the following address:

 Attn: Historic Database Project